The Impact of Social Media on Adolescent Self-image

 Does the constant scrolling through carefully curated feeds shape adolescents’ perceptions of themselves in ways that are both harmful and irreversible?

-A staggering number of young people admit to comparing themselves to the idealized images they see online, leading to feelings of inadequacy and low self-esteem.
+A scary number of teens admit to comparing themselves to the idealized images they find on social media, and they feel inadequate and low in self-esteem.

 Illusion of Perfection